-Since residents and nonresident aliens are taxed differently, it is important for you to determine your status.
-You are considered a nonresident alien for any period that you are neither a U.S. citizen nor resident alien.
+Because residents and nonresident aliens are taxed differently, it's important for you to determine your tax status.

-The first test is the "green card test."
-If at any time during the calendar year you were a lawful permanent resident of the United States according to the immigration laws, and this status has not been rescinded or administratively or judicially determined to have been abandoned, you are considered to have met the green card test.
+- The green card test - You're considered to have met the green card test if at any time during the calendar year you were a lawful permanent resident of the United States according to the immigration laws, and this status hasn't been revoked or administratively or judicially determined to have been abandoned.

 - All 50 states and the District of Columbia,

 - The territorial waters of the United States, and

 - The seabed and subsoil of those submarine areas that are adjacent to U.S. territorial waters and over which the United States has exclusive rights under international law to explore and exploit natural resources.

 To meet the substantial presence test, you must have been physically present in the United States on at least:

 - 31 days during the current year, and

 - 183 days during the 3 year period that includes the current year